hellowac/mapnik-wiki-zh-cn/RasterSymbolizer.md

 There are two types of raster datasources: *gdal* or *raster*:
- * The [wiki:GDAL] plugin is more convenient as it can read the file extents automatically and supports any GDAL-supported type of file
+ * The [[GDAL]] plugin is more convenient as it can read the file extents automatically and supports any GDAL-supported type of file
- * The [wiki:Raster] driver only works with Tiled or Stripped GeoTIFF files and requires manually setting the file bounds, but can be faster.
+ * The [[Raster]] driver only works with Tiled or Stripped GeoTIFF files and requires manually setting the file bounds, but can be faster.

 ## XML Layers

-See the [wiki:GDAL] plugin and [wiki:Raster] plugin pages for more info
+See the [[GDAL]] plugin and [[Raster]] plugin pages for more info

 ## XML Styles